lyteword/chspurgeon-tod/volume-3/psalm-66.md

 3\.In hearing prayer.

-## WORK UPON THE SIXTY-SIXTH PSALM
+## Works Upon The Sixty-Sixth Psalm

 "A fourth Proceeding in the Harmony of King David's Harp.
 That is&nbsp;*to say; A Godly and learned Exposition of six Psalms more of the princely Prophet David, beginning with the 62, and ending with the 67, Psalm."*&nbsp;Done in Latin by the reverend Doctor VICTORINUS STRIGELIUS, Professor of Diunitie in the university of Lypsia in Germany, Anno 1562.
 Translated into English by Richard Robinson, Citizen of London.
 1596...
 London...
 1596.